REAL ESTATE LAWYERS IN MARBELLA: LEGAL ADVICE FOR PURCHASE AND SALE OF A PROPERTY IN SPAIN

 Generically, the usufruct is the right to enjoy a property and the duty to preserve same.

-Our law firm in Marbella is pleased to fully inform you about revoking a power of attorney in Spain, what to do when signing a deposit agreement in Spain and a brief explanation of the Urban Leasing Law.
+Our lawyers in Marbella is pleased to fully inform you about revoking a power of attorney in Spain, what to do when signing a deposit agreement in Spain and a brief explanation of the Urban Leasing Law.

 How to revoke a Power of Attorney in Spain.